Internet-Draft MLS January 2025

 The goal is to provide a one-shot messaging mechanism that provides confidentiality and authentication.

-This extension uses the mls_extension_message WireFormat as defined in Section Section 2.1.9.2, where the content is a TargetedMessage.
+This extension uses the mls_extension_message WireFormat, where the content is a TargetedMessage.

 struct {